OFS/ofs-platform-afu-bbb/plat_if_develop/ofs_plat_if/docs/PIM_board_vendors.md

 ### Host Channels ###

-A host channel is a port offering DMA to host memory and, optionally, an MMIO space mastered by the AFU.
+A host channel is a port offering DMA to host memory and, optionally, a CSR space managed by the AFU.
 Typical boards provide PCIe as the primary host channel, with the OPAE SDK and driver depending on PCIe MMIO to implement the CSRs used by OPAE to manage the FIM and AFU.
 Boards may have more than one host channel, often of different types.
 Both CXL and UPI are considered host channels.

 ### Local Memory ###